The Value of Faculty – Student Collaborative Research

 Departments may propose course-embedded faculty-student research experiences that will be part of, or linked to, an upper division course.
 Either individual or small-group work will qualify, as long as the students work with an off-campus partner and produce original scholarship.
 Faculty interested in developing course-embedded experiences should contact the Director of General Education for guidance.

-As noted above, the student must also seek approval of a faculty member to serve as an on-campus sponsor if this research is to qualify as an Augsburg Experience.If the student’s research culminates in a publicly available technical report, conference paper, or a paper submitted to a scholarly journal, any of these may be submitted to the faculty sponsor to satisfy the written report requirement.
-In other cases, the student must prepare a written report including a general summary of the disciplinary background, research methods, and findings, and present it to the faculty sponsor for evaluation.
+Students may opt to complete their Augsburg Experience through off-campus research.
+In this case, the student must also have an Augsburg faculty sponsor who will supervise the work and ensure that all requirements are fulfilled.
+This research should result in a published technical report, conference paper, or a paper submitted to a scholarly journal.
+If the research does not result in one of these, the student must prepare a written report including a general summary of the disciplinary background, research methods, and findings, and present it to the faculty sponsor for evaluation.
 Students performing research off-campus are encouraged to make oral presentations of their work to members of the faculty sponsor’s department, and/or to local, regional, national, or international disciplinary conferences.
-Departments may choose to require such a presentation for Augsburg Experience credit.

 Departmental Honors and Independent Study Projects

 In many cases, independent study projects or departmental honors projects may take the form of faculty-student research.
 To qualify for Augsburg Experience, these projects should fulfill the three criteria outlined above.
 If a student wants to pursue AugEx credit, they must enroll in AUGEX2 during the semester in which they are completing the research and upon completion of the research and public presentation, the faculty supervisor must contact the Registrar’s Office.